Radther/VolMixerEXE/README.md

 ## Usage

+### Basic
-There are two commands, one to change the apps volume by X amount out of 100, and one to toggle the mute of the app.
+There are three commands, change the apps volume by X amount out of 100, set the apps volume to X out of 100, toggle the mute of the app.
 These are done like so:

 ```
 VolMixerEXE.exe appvolume 5 (increases focused applications volume by 5 out of 100)
 VolMixerEXE.exe appvolume -5 (lowers focused applications volume by 5 out of 100)
+VolMixerEXE.exe setappvolume 20 (sets the apps volume to 20%)
 VolMixerEXE.exe appmutetoggle (Toggles the current applications mute state)
 ```